 SP - MIA

-Marlins starter Sandy Alcantara allowed five earned runs on eight hits and one walk while striking eight over six innings in Tuesday's loss to the Atlanta Braves in Game 1 of the NLDS.
+Marlins starter Sandy Alcantara allowed two earned runs on four hits and two walks while striking out 11 over seven innings in Sunday's loss to the Cincinnati Reds.

 Alcantara has a 3.35 ERA on the year but is 7-12 thanks to a lack of run support.
 Over his last two starts, Alcantara has allowed three earned runs while striking out 18 over 15 innings of work but is 0-2.
 He is currently lined up to face this same Reds lineup again in his next start.

 Marlins starter Sandy Alcantara tossed seven scoreless innings in Wednesday's win over the Padres, allowing four hits and two walks while striking out seven.